The Weekly Pulse: 5th – 9th December

 The rest of the proposed directive defines obligations such as extended producer responsibility, which includes on-line producers, return, collection and deposit systems, re-use and refill.
 Article 46 has new recycling targets for 2025 and 2030 and Article 47 has rules for attaining these recycling targets.
 Article 49 lists the information for end-user obligations.

 It is not known when this new directive will be adopted.
 Typically, Commission proposals can take several years before they are agreed and they enter force but the time scale can be longer.
+If you want to know more about this topic, check out our whitepaper covering the recent developments for EU packaging and labeling regulations.

 What are our clients asking about?